Main field(s) of study and in-depth level:

 The Faculty Board of Science and Technology

-Mechanics II/Electrical Power Transmission Systems/ Mechanics KF and Basics of Electrical Engineering III: Field Theory/Electromagnetism I/Electromagnetism.
+Mechanics II/Electrical Power Transmission Systems/ Mechanics KF/Applied Mechanics I and Basics of Electrical Engineering III: Field Theory/Electromagnetism I/Electromagnetism.
 Electromagnetism can be studied simultaneously.

 On completion of the course, the student should be able to: